f5devcentral/f5-techXchange2023-ModernApps/lab_1.2.md

-# Deploying Brewz on Virtual K8s and Managed K8s
+# Review Virtual K8s and Managed K8s clusters

 By now, both MK8s and VK8s clusters should be *ready/alive* and a kubeconfig will have been generated and downloaded for both clusters.
 <br/>